drnsmith/Client-Server-Network-Socket-Programming/README.md

  - `tests/`: Contains unit tests for validating core functionalities.
 ---

+### **Productisation**
+The **Secure Communication Framework** can be transformed into an enterprise-grade solution for **secure file transfer, encrypted messaging, and confidential data exchange**.
+By integrating **enhanced encryption protocols, multi-client support, and cloud-based storage options**, this framework can serve businesses in **finance, healthcare, and government sectors** where data security is paramount.
+A potential expansion includes **user authentication, role-based access control, and compliance auditing**, making it a **reliable, enterprise-ready** product.

+### **Monetisation**
+This system can be monetised through **subscription-based enterprise licensing**, offering tiered pricing for **basic, advanced, and custom deployment packages**.
+An additional revenue stream can come from **API-based access**, allowing third-party platforms to integrate secure communication functionalities into their own applications.
+Custom security consulting services can be provided to businesses looking for **tailored encryption and compliance solutions**.
+Another monetisation approach includes **cloud-hosted deployments**, where businesses pay for **managed secure communication services** without needing on-premise infrastructure.

+---

 ### Contributors
 Natalya Smith; Patrick Bracebridge; Sanet Shepperson Contributions are welcome!
 If you have ideas or improvements to share, please follow these steps: